 For most of my amateur radio years, I ignored forty metres as a band where nothing interesting happens.
 However, over the past few years, I have become more friendly toward the band.
 I also operate CW on 40M but occasionally I plug the microphone in.
 This weekend, for example, 16-17th August 2014, I abandoned the Morse key and worked a few of the lighthouses on the air, which made a change.
 However, the best fun came when the band opened up in the early hours of 18th, when stateside starts coming in at 59+20Db.
 So I had a few QSO's running about 200 watts into my piece of wire.
 Then, I was lucky enough to be first on the scene when LU5FC came on (also 59+) so I grabbed him as well.
 I felt rather pleased with that.

-Some forty-seven years ago, as a schoolboy, I was introduced to the wonderful hobby of amateur radio, which has brought me so much pleasure and lasting friendships over the years.
+Some fifty-two years ago, as a schoolboy, I was introduced to the wonderful hobby of amateur radio, which has brought me so much pleasure and lasting friendships over the years.
 After a silence of twenty years, I re-emerged in 2007, as sort of ‘Born Again’ amateur in the guise of 9V1RA.
 There is something magical about this hobby that I just can’t grow out of.

 SWL ROBERT ANDREWS 1967 QEH BOARDING SCHOOL BRISTOL